 Unexpended Proceeds.
-The 2023 Series A Bonds are subject to special redemption prior to maturity, in whole or in part, at any time on or before April 1, 2026 (or such later date as may be selected in accordance with the Indenture), pursuant to an Authority Request filed with the Trustee, at a Redemption Price equal to 100% of the Aggregate Principal Amount of the 2023 Series A Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, from any unexpended proceeds of the 2023 Series A Bonds in the Restricted Loan Subaccount.
+The 2023 Series F Bonds are subject to special redemption prior to maturity, in whole or in part, at any time on or before April 1, 2027 (or such later date as may be selected in accordance with the Indenture), pursuant to an Authority Request filed with the Trustee, at a Redemption Price equal to 100% of the Aggregate Principal Amount of the 2023 Series F Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, from any unexpended proceeds of the 2023 Series F Bonds in the Restricted Loan Subaccount.

 Failed Conversion.
-The 2023 Series A Bonds are subject to special redemption prior to maturity, in whole or in part, upon notice as provided in the 2023 Series A Indenture, at a Redemption Price equal to 100% of the aggregate principal amount of the 2023 Series A Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, if and to the extent that the Arvada House Loan has not been finally endorsed by the U.S. Department of Housing and Urban Development ("HUD") for insurance by the Federal Housing Administration (the "Risk-Share Insurance") under Section 542(c) of the Housing and Community Development Act of 1992, as amended, by October 1, 2026, or such later date to which the Authority may consent in writing (the "Risk-Share Insurance Delivery Date").
+The 2023 Series F-1 Bonds are subject to special redemption prior to maturity, in whole or in part, upon notice as provided in the 2023 Series F Indenture, at a Redemption Price equal to 100% of the aggregate principal amount of the 2023 Series F-1 Bonds or portions thereof to be so redeemed, together with accrued interest to the date of redemption, if and to the extent that the Bentley Commons Permanent Loan has not been finally endorsed by the U.S. Department of Housing and Urban Development ("HUD") for insurance by the Federal Housing Administration (the "Risk-Share Insurance") under Section 542(c) of the Housing and Community Development Act of 1992, as amended, by October 1, 2027, or such later date to which the Authority may consent in writing (the "Risk-Share Insurance Delivery Date").

-At any time prior to the date on which such notice of redemption must be given as provided in the 2023 Series A Indenture, the Authority may extend the applicable special redemption date by providing an Authority Request filed with the Trustee of any extension of such special redemption date along with a Confirmation from the Rating Agency of the then-current rating on the 2023 Series A Bonds, provided that the Arvada House Borrower shall be required to (i) deposit funds for the credit of the 2023 Series A subaccount of the Negative Arbitrage Account in an amount, taking into account amounts already on deposit therein, sufficient to pay interest due on the 2023 Series A Bonds to the extended special redemption date (the "Extension Deposit"), and (ii) deliver to the Authority, the Trustee and the Rating Agency a Cash Flow Statement establishing the sufficiency of the Extension Deposit.
-Extension Deposits may continue to be made by or on behalf of the Arvada House Borrower until the Risk-Share Insurance Delivery Date occurs or the Arvada House Borrower declines to make an Extension Deposit resulting in the special redemption, at the direction of the Authority, pursuant to the 2023 Series A Indenture; provided, however, the special redemption date may not be extended to a date that is later than the third anniversary of the Closing Date unless prior to any extension beyond such date there shall be filed with the Trustee and the Authority an opinion of Bond Counsel to the effect that such extension will not adversely affect the exclusion of interest on the 2023 Series A Bonds from gross income for federal income tax purposes.
+The Authority may extend the applicable special redemption date by providing an Authority Request filed with the Trustee of any extension of such special redemption date, provided that the Bentley Commons Borrower may be required at the direction of the Authority to deposit funds for the credit of the 2023 Series F subaccount of the Negative Arbitrage Account in an amount, taking into account amounts already on deposit therein, sufficient to pay interest due on the 2023 Series F-1 Bonds to the extended special redemption date (the "Extension Deposit").
+Extension Deposits may continue to be made by or on behalf of the Bentley Commons Borrower until the Risk-Share Insurance Delivery Date occurs or the Bentley Commons Borrower declines to make an Extension Deposit resulting in the special redemption, at the direction of the Authority, pursuant to the 2023 Series F Indenture.